frederikspang/challonge-ruby-gem/README.md

 gem 'challonge-api'
 ```

 Add challonge-api as a dependency for your project and set your username and API key on startup.
+This can go into an initializer, if you're using Rails, or just somewhere in the top of your project.

 ```
+# config/initializers/challonge.rb
+Challonge.configure do |config|
-Challonge::API.username = 'username'
+  config.api_user = 'username'
-Challonge::API.key = '123keyayaonge'
+  config.api_key = '123keyayaonge'
+end
 ```

 ## Basic Usage